Inside Legalweek 2026: Takeaways for law firms

 5. Law firms aren’t taking full advantage of adoption experts

 Change is hard.
 And we all know that lawyers can be particularly set in their ways.
 So, technology adoption is a real challenge, and law firms are looking for help.
-As I talked with attendees who were struggling with this, I noticed that many of them didn’t have a clear strategy to promote their products and solutions to attorneys and staff.
+As a few litigation leaders shared that they were struggling with this, but many didn’t have a clear strategy to promote their products and solutions to attorneys and staff.

-I was surprised to hear this because legal tech companies, including Opus 2, are full of technology experts, solutions consultants, and customer success professionals who can help.
+It was surprising to hear this because legal tech companies, including Opus 2, are full of technology experts, solutions consultants, and customer success professionals who can help.
 In fact, many of them come from a legal background and understand the nuance of legal organizations.
 Sadly, it seems that many law firms aren’t tapping into these resources.

 Software teams have endless experience navigating and overcoming barriers to adoption.
 They can collaborate with you to build a proactive change management plan that is customized to meet the unique needs of your firm.
 Additionally, they can provide customized promotional resources, curated training materials, and ongoing support.